OOP2018/threads-ploykwan/README.md

 ## 6. Analysis of Results

 - 6.1 AtomicLong for total is the fastest and Using ReentrantLock is the slowest.
-- 6.2 Synchronized, In complex program synchronized
+- 6.2 Synchronized because synchronized will lock only the method that user want.
+It flexible for complex program that user can choose what part in program that user want to lock.

 ## 7. Using Many Threads (optional)